KateBovkun/rota-slackbot/README.md

 ## Tips

-Rota does **not** handle _message scheduling_ or _automate_ rotation assignments.
+Goalie does **not** handle _message scheduling_ or _automate_ rotation assignments.
 But don't worry — since `@goalie` is a bot and not slash commands, it plays well with others!
 Here are some ways you can use the `@goalie` bot in conjunction with other Slack features / third party apps.

 ### Rotation Reminders

 You can set a recurring reminder with Slack's `/remind` slash command to remind a rotation's on-call user to assign the next person in the rotation at some regular interval.
 This must be done at the channel level.
-You must ensure that Rota has been added to the channel you're setting the reminder in, also.
+You must ensure that Goalie has been added to the channel you're setting the reminder in, also.
 For example:

 _(With Goalie present in a #channel)_
 ```